Plinko Calculator & Simulator: Odds & Multiplier Probability

 What is the house edge in Plinko?

-Most crypto Plinko games (Stake, BC.Game, BetFury) have approximately 1% house edge, making the RTP around 99%.
+Most crypto versions of the game (Stake, BC.Game, BetFury) have approximately 1% house edge, making the RTP around 99%.
 The house edge is built into the multipliers, not the physics.
 For example, Stake’s best configuration (8 rows, High Risk) has only 0.94% house edge, while the worst (8 rows, Medium Risk) has 1.09%.

 Which Plinko configuration has the best RTP?

 On most platforms like Stake, the best RTP is found with 8 rows on High Risk at approximately 99.06% (0.94% house edge).
 The worst is typically 8 rows on Medium Risk at 98.91% (1.09% house edge).
-However, the difference between best and worst is only about 0.15%, so all configurations are roughly equivalent for practical purposes.
+However, the difference between best and worst is only about 0.2 percentage points, so all configurations are roughly equivalent for practical purposes.

 Does risk level change the probability in Plinko?